Table of contents

 In basic pneumatic systems, air is compressed and fed via valves to the desired location.
 The energy stored in the compressed air is then converted into kinetic energy and used in specific ways, for example, to move a cylinder piston in a specific direction.

-Basically, every pneumatic control system consists of four components:
+Fundamentally, every pneumatic control system consists of four components:

 Where is pneumatics used?

-Pneumatic systems are used in a wide variety of industries and areas, from hazardous material handling to robotics and medical technology.
-Other areas of application are drive and transport.
-For example, systems are installed in air brakes of trucks or buses.
+Pneumatic systems are used in a wide variety of industries and areas, from material handling to robotics and medical technology.
+Other areas of application are drive systems and transport.
+For example, systems may be installed in air brakes of trucks or buses or used for air-filled tyres.
+Pneumatic tube systems can transport smaller unit loads or liquids.
+Some special pneumatic tools only work with compressed air – for example in spray painting and other surface treatments.

 Advantages of pneumatic systems

 Pneumatic systems have several advantages.
 The source material used, namely air, is environmentally friendly, cheap, and available everywhere.
-Air can be used in any quantity and can also be transported easily over long distances.
+Air can be used in any quantity and can also be easily transported over long distances.

 Other advantages of pneumatics are:

-• Stepless adjustability of forces and speeds: The pressure level can be adjusted to the respective application.
+- Easily adjustable forces and speeds: The pressure level can be adjusted to the respective application.

 FAQs about pneumatics basics